Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 \end{itemize}

-We acknowledge the potential for misinterpretation when aggregating the results of approaches across various studies without considering the diversity of datasets utilized.
-The rationale behind this methodological choice is to cultivate an inclusive understanding of each model's performance and versatility across a wide range of contexts and scenarios.
+We acknowledge the potential for misinterpretation when aggregating the results of techniques across various studies without considering the diversity of datasets used.
+We chose this approach to provide a more comprehensive understanding of each model's performance and versatility across a wide range of contexts and scenarios.
 This inclusive approach enables the identification of universally effective strategies as well as those that excel under specific conditions, thereby providing a nuanced perspective on the potential applicability, hereby offering a holistic view of their effectiveness in detecting SATD.
-This methodology aligns with precedents in the field, notably reflected in the systematic literature review, such as the study of Hall et al. \cite{Hall2012AEngineering} and Malhotra \cite{malhotra2015systematic}.
+This methodology aligns with precedents in the field, as reflected in systematic literature reviews such as those by Hall et al. \citep{Hall2012AEngineering} and Malhotra \citep{malhotra2015systematic}.
 This precedent underscores the validity and relevance of cross-dataset comparisons in extracting meaningful insights that transcend the particularities of individual studies.
-By synthesizing findings across diverse datasets, this review aspires to contribute to the advancement of SATD detection approaches, offering valuable guidance for future research and practical applications in software engineering.
+By synthesizing findings across diverse datasets, this review aims to advance SATD detection techniques and provide valuable guidance for future research and practical applications in software engineering.

-To avoid any misleading interpretations, we divide the process of SATD identification into two distinct tasks: \textbf{SATD identification} and \textbf{SATD categorization}.
-SATD identification focuses on determining whether a particular entity or instance is present in the text of a software development artifact, classifying it as either SATD or non-SATD.
+To avoid any misleading interpretations, we divide the process of SATD detection into two distinct tasks: \textbf{SATD identification} and \textbf{SATD categorization}.
+SATD identification aims to determine whether a particular entity or instance is present in the text of a software development artifact and to classify it as SATD or non-SATD.
 SATD categorization, on the other hand, takes this a step further by not only identifying the presence of SATD but also classifying it into specific types of technical debt.
-These categories may include labels such as code debt, design debt, requirement debt, and others, based on the linguistic elements found in the text.
+These categories may include labels such as design debt, architecture debt, and requirement debt, based on the linguistic elements identified in the text.

 In the following subsection, we present performance results for each SATD detection task, illustrated through boxplots.